icon-project/sodax-backend-analyzer/README.md

 ---

-**Note**: This tool requires a running MongoDB instance with the appropriate SODAX backend data.
+**Note**: This tool requires a running MongoDB instance with the appropriate SODAX backend data and internet connectivity for blockchain RPC calls.
 Make sure your environment is properly configured before use.